vincenzomaltese/Insurance-Cost-Analysis-and-Prediction/README.md

 ## Overview

 This project analyzes and predicts insurance costs using Python and machine learning techniques.
 It aims to identify key factors influencing insurance charges and develop predictive models.
-The analysis is detailed in the Jupyter Notebook (`Project - Data Analytics for Insurance Cost Data Set.ipynb`), covering data handling, exploratory analysis, model building, and refinement.

 ## Project Objectives